thingsdb/ThingsDocs/v0/content/data-types/closure/_index.md

 ### Doc string

-Doc strings can be set for closures.
-This is especially useful for when closures are used inside a procedure but are not common when closures are used for other purposes.
+Doc strings can be set on closures.
+This is especially useful when closures are used inside a procedure since this gives the procedure a nice documentation string.

 Usually, a doc string is just a normal string on top of a block in the closure.